dakota-hawkins/intensipy/README.md

 Python implementation of the Intensify3D algorithm originally developed by [Yoyan et al](https://www.nature.com/articles/s41598-018-22489-1).
 There are some minor adjustments:

-  1. Pixels that are quantile normalized are subsequently smoothed using they Savitzky-Galoy method outlined in the original paper.
+  1. Pixels that are quantile normalized are optionally smoothed using they Savitzky-Galoy method outlined in the original paper.
 In practice this was necessary to reduce artefact noise.
   2. Tissue detection is not currently supported.

 ### Original Paper Results